kinglin/NotesOfDL/NN_DL/nn_dl.md

 ### Logistic regression gradient descent
 This is the procedure of back probagation<br>
 We assume that $X$ stands for 2-D parameters, so that we have $\omega_1,\omega_2$ and $b$ three coefficients here, and use the back probagation.<br>
 At first, we can write the calculation procedure down from left to right, and then we calculate the dirivatives one by one from right to left, using the basic calculus mentioned above.
-Finally, we get $\omega_1:=\omega_1-\alpha d\omega_1=\omega_1-\alpha*x_1*(a-y)$ and the other two formular.
+Finally, we get $\omega_1:=\omega_1-\alpha d\omega_1=\omega_1-\alpha\cdot x_1\cdot(a-y)$ and the other two formular.
 ![avatar](https://github.com/kinglin/NotesOfDL/raw/master/pics/nn_dl_4.png)

 ### Vectorization
 vectorization is to make your loop more efficient<br>
-the loop in our program is to calculate $\omega_i*x_i$ , so we have to write a for loop from 1 to n to calculate.
-But if we use vectorization, the procedure will become a line time a colume in matrix, just like $\omega^T*X$, because the CPU can use parallel thread to do this work.
+the loop in our program is to calculate $\omega_ix_i$ , so we have to write a for loop from 1 to n to calculate.
+But if we use vectorization, the procedure will become a line time a colume in matrix, just like $\omega^TX$, because the CPU can use parallel thread to do this work.
 In python, the method is numpy.dot($\omega,x$).
 Following are the code.
 ```
 import numpy as np
 import time